SoftwareSpiridon/SharpSenz/README.md

 ![Hyperspace project](Assets/UsageExample/01_CleanProject.png)

 ### 2. Installing the SharpSenz NuGet package
-(This step is a temporary workaround for the promlem we don't know how to solve) After installing the SharpSenz NuGet Package you need to comment out two XML lines as specified in the image below.
+(This step is a temporary workaround for the problem we don't know how to solve) After installing the SharpSenz NuGet Package you need to comment out two XML lines as specified in the image below.

 ![Hyperspace project](Assets/UsageExample/02_AddingReference.png)